Alternatives to Traditional Homeowners Insurance

 FAIR Plans

-FAIR Plans, or Fair Access to Insurance Requirements Plans, provide essential coverage for homeowners who have been denied insurance by private companies.
-This alternative to homeowners insurance is managed by state insurance pools and offers basic protection against specific perils.
+FAIR Plans (Fair Access to Insurance Requirements Plans) provide essential coverage for homeowners denied insurance by private companies.
+State insurance pools manage these plans and offer basic protection against specific perils, though coverage is more limited than standard homeowners policies.

-Homeowners living in high-risk areas and those who have been denied coverage by multiple insurance companies can benefit the most from FAIR Plans.
-Coverage typically includes:
+Homeowners in high-risk areas and those denied coverage by multiple insurers use FAIR Plans.
+Coverage includes:

 fire icon